-Time/Event Qualified Trigger

-This trigger is similar to the State-qualified trigger.
-The differences are that the logic state can be defined on all three inputs and that the logic state is not required to remain valid in order to have a trigger.
-Therefore, the logic state starts a delay by time or number of events after which triggering is enabled (see Figure 42).
-It should be noted that, unlike the state-qualified trigger, the delay is not restarted by every transition into the state.
-The trigger must occur or the acquisition must be stopped and restarted (by changing the trigger mode from Norm to Single to Norm or from Single armed to Single Trig'd to Single armed).
+Time/Event Qualified Trigger This trigger is similar to the State Qualified trigger.
+The differences are that the logic state can be defined on three inputs and that it is not necessary for the logic state to remain valid in order to have a trigger.
+Therefore, the logic state starts a delay by time or number of events, after which triggering is enabled (see Figure 38).
+It should be noted that, unlike the State Qualified trigger, the delay is not restarted by every transition into the state.
+The trigger must occur or the acquisition must be stopped and restarted (by changing the trigger mode from Normal to Single to Normal or from Single armed to Single trig'd to Single ready.